bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Light Rain and Windy
+- Light Rain
-- 88% humidity
+- 89% humidity
-- 10 mph wind
+- 13 mph wind
-- 93% cloud cover
+- 55% cloud cover
 - 29 AQI 🟩
-- 0.52 inches of rain in the past 24 hours
+- 0.38 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours